 - Wet weather gear

-- Sunblock, hats, sunglasses, etc. The weather can be hot or cold and the range is at 5400ft elevation.
+- Sunblock, hats, sunglasses, etc. The weather can be hot or cold, Montana is known for all types of weather.

-- Food, housing, transportation to and from the range, etc. is the responsibility of the student.
-The range is right outside of Butte Montana, less than 10 miles from downtown.
+- Food and transportation to and from the range, etc. is the responsibility of the student.